-Damage to your cervical discs can occur as a result of a variety of conditions, including a herniated disc or bone spurs (osteophytes).
-Both of these conditions can place pressure on your cervical nerve roots; a cervical disc replacement can relieve this pressure and the corresponding symptoms.
+Damage to your cervical discs can occur as a result of a variety of conditions, including a cervical herniated disc or bone spurs (osteophytes).
+Both of these conditions can place pressure on your cervical nerve roots, potentially causing arm pain, numbness, and/or weakness.
+Read on to learn how a cervical disc replacement may relieve these signs and symptoms.

 It is also important to note that an artificial cervical disc replacement is intended to preserve the current extent of the range of motion in your neck.
 In other words, the procedure will not increase your range of motion.

 Cervical disc replacement procedure

 A typical cervical artificial disc replacement procedure involves the following general steps: